 INSKEEP: So what's the other news in track and field?

-PESCA: Well, you know, yesterday Sanya Richards-Ross won the 400 gold medal.
+PESCA: Well, you know, yesterday, Sanya Richards-Ross won the 400 gold medal.
 DeeDee Trotter came in third with the bronze.
-And fortunately for the United States in the men's version of that race, which goes today, no man will compete.
+Unfortunately for the United States, in the men's version of that race - which goes today - no man will compete.
 LaShawn Merritt injured himself.
 It's the first time, other than when the U.S. boycotted in '80, that they won't have a man in the 400.
 They've won a medal every year since 1920.

-But the United States and America - and I'll explain why it's a little different - have two medal contenders in the 400 meter hurdles.
-Tinsley - Michael Tinsley, he's a medal contender, but the strong favorite is Javier Culson.
+But the United States and America - and I'll get to - I'll explain why there - it's a little different - have two medal contenders in the 400 meter hurdles.
+Tinsley - Michael Tinsley, he's a medal contender.
+But the strong favorite is Javier Culson.
 And he's from Puerto Rico.
 They compete under their own flag in the Olympics.
 They've never won a gold medal.
 He could win it.

-INSKEEP: We've got just a little more than 9.63 seconds left here.
-Let's talk about a couple of other sports while we have a chance here.
-The U.S. men's basketball team.
-Saw them defeat Nigeria by more than 80 points.
-And then I was looking at my screen over the weekend and they barely won against Lithuania.
-What happened there and what happens, now, against Argentina?
+INSKEEP: Hmm.
+We've got just a little more than 9.63 seconds left here.
+Let's talk about a couple of other sports, while we have a chance here.
+The U.S. men's basketball team; saw them defeat Nigeria by more than 80 points.
+And then I was looking at my screen over the weekend, and they barely won against Lithuania?
+What happened there?
+And what happens, now, against Argentina?

 INSKEEP: Oh, well, you never know.
 You never know.
 What about women's boxing?
 You're also following that.

-INSKEEP: You know, you've got it down to the finish line with several seconds left, Mike.
+INSKEEP: You know, you got it down to the finish line with several seconds left, Mike.
 Well done.

 PESCA: OK.
 I'm doing my pose.